fizzerle/autonomous-driving-platform/README.md

 # Autonomous Driving Platform
-A highly scalable protoytpe of a autonomous driving platform.
-Millions of autonomous cars are simulated for evaluation purposes to send their location to car manufactures and get notified about nearby crash events.
-Car manufactures can view all their autonomous navigating cars on a map and are notified about crash events.
-Furthermore there are blue light organistions that get notified about crash events and they can resolve them.
+A scalable fault tolerant protoytpe of a autonomous driving platform deployed on GCP in a kubernets cluster.
+Build with a microservice architecture.
+Autonomous cars are simulated for evaluation purposes to send their location, crash events and other telemetry data to the infrastructure.
+Car manufactures and blue light organizations then operate on this data.

 Key facts:
 * Automtic CI/CD to deploy to a kubernetes cluster in the google cloud.